 Overall resource utilization during PY2 has been progressively increasing confirming the trend of PY1.
 The yearly increase of the total number of jobs executed in the infrastructure in the period May 2011-April 2012 amounts to +46.42% of the yearly job workload done from May 2010 to April 2011.

-The increase is even higher if looking to the CPU time consumed: the normalized CPU wallclock time (HEP-SPEC06 hours) from May 2011 to April 2012 amounts to +52.91% of the same amount computed from May 2010 to April 2011.
+The increase is even higher if looking at the CPU time consumed: the normalized CPU wallclock time (HEP-SPEC06 hours) from May 2011 to April 2012 shows an increase of +52.91% of the same amount computed from May 2010 to April 2011.

 HEP-SPEC06 is the EGI reference performance benchmark of compute resources [HS06].
 It was defined by the HEPiX Benchmarking Working Group and it is based on SPEC.
 One HEP-SPEC06 corresponds approximately to 250 SI00 (this was tested with HEP applications).